markqvist/Reticulum/README.md

 ## Performance
-Reticulum targets a *very* wide usable performance envelope, but prioritises functionality and performance over low-bandwidth mediums.
+Reticulum targets a *very* wide usable performance envelope, but prioritises functionality and performance on low-bandwidth mediums.
 The goal is to provide a dynamic performance envelope from 250 bits per second, to 1 gigabit per second on normal hardware.